textpattern/textpattern.github.io/administration/sections-panel.md

 The Search function has two components:

 1. A text field for entering the search query
-2. An adjacent drop-down-list to specify which area is to be searched
+2. An adjacent drop-down list to specify which area is to be searched

 Anything entered in the text field will be treated as a complete phrase (see the [Articles panel](/administration/articles-panel) documentation for full details on this).

 After entering your search criteria you start searching by selecting the search button.
 As a result you will be given a new list if any rows meet the criteria.

 By default, the search will find matches for all fields in a row.
-You can perform more refined searches by selecting or deselcting areas to search via the drop-down-list in the search tool.
+You can perform more refined searches by selecting or deselcting areas to search via the drop-down list in the search tool.

 ### Performing changes on many sections